Armored Heart: L'Odeur de l'Amour

 “I told you she was awesome, didn’t I?
 After what she did to those Paravians, I’m not surprised she kicked ass,” Lanri said.

 “Oh, I know she’s that and more, Lanri,” Ithella said.
-“She was the only one brave enough to stand her ground when her grace cast a terror spell on her squadron.
+“She was the only one brave enough to stand her ground when Her Grace cast a terror spell on her squadron.
 Two of the men with her ran away, and the other fainted, while she stood her ground.”

 Mara smirked and rolled her eyes.
 “I suppose I just radiate sheer potential.”

 Mirabelle chuckled.
-“Duinite courtships are… strange things.”
+“Darayite courtships are… strange things.”

 The quintet walked around for a few minutes, examining a few of the games on offer as they bought and ate the second round of snacks of the day.
 These were far more familiar to Lanri than the fries had been, but no less tasty.
 Candy apples.
 They each got one of the fruits on a stick, coated in cinnamon and sugar syrup, and were all happily eating away at them.